 — Formula 1 Fans (@Formula1_GP) February 8, 2018

 While it’s the norm today, an orange McLaren was very much a thing of the past back in 1997, which made it all the more special when the new car came out for testing in a papaya livery.

 Being a nod to the team’s roots and a real looker, it received a positive reception, but the team switched to black and silver once the season got underway nonetheless.

-The papaya had certainly made a mark though, so much so that after running it in testing again in 2006, the British team finally brought it back for good in 2017, and we hope it’s here to stay.
+The papaya had certainly made a mark though, so much so that after running it in testing again in 2006, the British team finally brought it back for good in 2017.

 Williams had shocked the sport by switching to a predominantly red colour scheme for the 1998 and 1999 seasons which, while not looking bad, just didn’t seem right.
 Given that, seeing the dark blue return in post-season testing was a welcome sight indeed.